 Open Enrollment is the one time each year that you can make changes to your benefits without experiencing a qualifying life event.
-The District uses an on-line benefit portal, known as HR Connection for your benefit needs.
+Employees will no longer use HRconnection and will be using an on-line benefit portal, known as Employee Navigator for your benefit needs.

-Open Enrollment will be active from Monday, July 27th through Friday, August 7th.
-We are having an active Open Enrollment for 2020, so you must take action to continue coverage starting on September 1, 2020.
-If you wish to waive coverage, you must enter a valid waiver reason.
+Open Enrollment will be active from Monday, July 26th through Friday, August 6th 2021.
+Returning employees will need to login and verify all personal and dependent information and take action to continue coverage starting on September 1, 2021.
+When asked for employer identifier, use: CDASD If you wish to waive coverage, you must enter a valid waiver reason.

 Your Options During Open Enrollment

-(Staff members who have NOT logged in to their portal, please see instructions on this page titled "HRconnection" or email Shelley Hanzen for further assistance.)Shelley HanzenHR Benefit Specialistshanzen@cdaschools.org208-664-8241 ext 10032
+(Staff members who have NOT logged in to their portal, please see instructions on this page titled "Employee Navigator" or email Shelley Hanzen for further assistance.)Shelley HanzenHR Benefit Specialistshanzen@cdaschools.org208-664-8241 ext 10032

 - Change between medical plans